 - Program Costs are Wittenberg University tuition, as well as room and board (ALL financial aid and scholarship, with the exception of work study awards, are applicable).
 Students will need to cover airfare as well as spending money.

-- Internships are available in the fields of business, education, political science, international studies, history, philosophy, English, communication, and others
+- Internships are included in the fields of business, education, political science, international studies, history, philosophy, English, communication, biology and many others

 DIRECT EXCHANGE PROGRAMS

 Another option open to Wittenberg students is direct exchange.
 A direct exchange program allows students here and abroad to exchange places while remaining enrolled in their home institutions.
 Financially, this type of program allows the student to pay Wittenberg what he or she normally would for a Wittenberg semester of study, even though he or she is studying elsewhere.
 Enrollment in a direct exchange program does not include the cost of flights and other travel expenses.
 The student is expected to pay for these expenditures on his or her own.
 Students pay Wittenberg tuition, room and board, and continue to receive all Wittenberg financial aid and all federal and state scholarship.

 A direct exchange program requires a student who is willing to be independent.
 You will be on your own unless you choose to seek out new people and become active in the community.
 A student in a direct exchange will take courses with students from the host country.
 These programs also may require more advanced language skills.
 A student must be selected by the university and nominated for direct exchange programs.

 - Japan - Sophia University (Tokyo) and Kansai Gaidai University (Osaka)